nus-cs2030s/2223-s2/docs/29-nested-classes.md

 !!! note "Example from CS2030S This Semester"

-    We can take another example from your labs on shop simulation.
-In one of many possible designs, the subclasses of `Event`: `ArrivalEvent`, `DepartureEvent`, etc. are not used anywhere outside of `ShopSimulation`.
-They can be safely encapsulated within `ShopSimulation` as inner classes, so that these classes can access the fields within the `ShopSimulation` class, simplifying their implementation.
+    We can take another example from your labs on bank simulation.
+In one of many possible designs, the subclasses of `Event`: `ArrivalEvent`, `DepartureEvent`, etc. are not used anywhere outside of `BankSimulation`.
+They can be safely encapsulated within `BankSimulation` as inner classes, so that these classes can access the fields within the `BankSimulation` class, simplifying their implementation.

 A nested class can be either static or non-static.
 Just like static fields and static methods, a _static nested class_ is associated with the containing _class_, NOT an _instance_.
 So, it can only access static fields and static methods of the containing class.
 A _non-static nested class_, on the other hand, can access all fields and methods of the containing class.
 A _non-static nested class_ is also known as an _inner class_.